tatango/slate/source/index.html.md

 # Introduction

-Welcome to the tatango API!
-You can use our API to access tatango API endpoints, which has POST, GET, PUT, DELETE, OPTIONS endpoints for handling information in our database.

-We have language bindings in Shell, Ruby, and JavaScript!
+title: Before You Start

+Welcome to the Tatango API!
+The Tatango API is designed for developers, engineers, or anyone else who's comfortable creating custom-coded solutions or integrating with RESTful APIS.
+If you think you may need some help integrating with the Tatango API, visit <a href="https://zapier.com/" target="_blank">Zapier</a>.

  You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication